NBISweden/AGAT/docs/tools/agat_convert_minimap2_bam2gff.md

 ## DESCRIPTION

-The script converts output from minimap2 (bam or sam) into gff file.
+The script converts output from minimap2 (bam or sam) into GFF file.
-To get bam from minimap2 use the following command: minimap2 -ax splice:hq genome.fa Asecodes\_parviclava.nucest.fa | samtools sort -O BAM -o output.bam
+To get bam from minimap2 use the following command:

+minimap2 -ax splice:hq genome.fa Asecodes\_parviclava.nucest.fa | samtools sort -O BAM -o output.bam

 To use bam with this script you will need samtools in your path.

 ## SYNOPSIS